 Spaghetti and meatballs is a no-brainer, but pairing meatballs with a pile of creamed spinach topped with marinara and cheese is a flavorful twist.
 Choose your favorite frozen meatballs—beef, chicken or veggie.

-Shopping Tip: Aim for a brand with no added sugar and 450 mg of sodium or less for a healthy dinner recipe.
+Shopping Tip: Aim for a brand of frozen meatballs with no added sugar and 450 mg of sodium or less for a healthy dinner recipe.

 Potstickers & Vegetable Stir-Fry: